It’s spring and sporting equipment is coming out of the closets!

 Every year, more than 42,000 people are seen in ERs with sports-related eye injuries, and 13,500 suffer some degree of blindness as a result.

 Common sports eye injuries include corneal abrasions, lacerations and bleeding in the eye.
 Basketball players tend to get poked in the eye with fingers.
 Tennis and softball players more often get hit with fast moving balls.
 In contact sports like football and martial arts, more severe ocular injuries such as retinal detachment and orbital fracture occur.

 About one third of the eye injuries seen in the ER are kids.
-According to the AAO, baseball is the most common cause of sports-related eye injuries in kids ages 5-14.
+According to the AAO, basketball is the most common cause of sports-related eye injuries in kids ages 5-14.
+Baseball is second.